-12/11/2020 update from Harvard on the recently announced changes for out of state workers:
+12/11/2020 update from Harvard on changes announced for out of state workers:

 “We write to inform you that due to new guidance from the Commonwealth of Massachusetts, Harvard’s planned changes in its tax withholding practices will not be implemented on January 1, 2021 as previously announced.